 Their apartment is about 30 minutes from the centre of Berlin by subway.
 Jono very kindly gave me his monthly travel card which expires in a week's time so I will be doing lots of journeys to far flung places like Potsdam while I can use that pass.
 I've also got his gym pass so I'm going to do my best job of sneaking in and using that as well.
 I must remember not to wear my personalised running t shirt. 😂

 I'm spending the three weeks in Berlin building up sales for my websites, No CS Degree so it's not a holiday.
 Although, I'm obviously wanting to check out Berlin lots as well.
 It's sort of half and half!
 On my way to pitch Soundcloud listings on my job board today, I walked past a section of the Berlin Wall.
 It's a really moving piece of history and I'm really glad they kept it as a reminder of the dangerous reality of totalitarianism.

 I think the house sit is a really good deal considering I've got three weeks accommodation in one of the most desirable cities in Europe for the price of one night's Airbnb here.
-If you don't mind feeding a cat and cleaning up its poo, I'd recommend giving Trusted House Sitters a try!
+If you don't mind feeding a cat or dog and cleaning up after it, I'd recommend giving Trusted House Sitters a try!